ssbsukirat/medicine/Cardinal/CNS/Dizziness and Vertigo.md

 		- Alignment by cover test
 		- Vertical misalignment in brainstem or cerebellar lesion
 		- Spontaneous Nystagmus - involuntary back and forth movement of eyes
-		- Jerk type most common, slow drift
+		- Jerk type most common, slow drift (slow phase) in one direction alternate with rapid saccadic movement (fast phase) in opposite direction
+		- If primary position nystagmus in light, usually central Pathology (except vestibular neuritis)